10 min read

 3. Machine run time/Labor cost

-Tooling, material, and labor cost are all essential to running production.
+Tooling, material, and labor costs are all essential to running production.
+Yet, these costs affect a range of specific factors to varying degrees.

 “But wait,” you might be thinking, “Don’t you already own the machines?”